arielsanchezmora/vDocumentation/README.md

 ![Enable remote scripts and ignore certificate warnings](https://github.com/arielsanchezmora/vDocumentation/blob/master/pictures/enable_RemoteSigned_Invalid_Certificate.png)

-_Please close that PowerShell window that ran as Administrator_
+_You can now close that PowerShell window that ran as Administrator_

-_Paste all of the below in a normal PowerShell console (this only affects your user and is very safe even in shared computers)_
+_Paste all of the below in a **normal** PowerShell console (this only affects your user and is very safe even in shared computers)_

 **Install-Module -Name VMware.PowerCLI -Scope CurrentUser**
 **Install-Module ImportExcel -scope CurrentUser**
 **Install-Module vDocumentation -Scope CurrentUser**

+_vDocumentation is installed!
+You can verify with_

 _Now connect to vCenter using PowerCLI_